Ekum-1/guess-the-states/README.md

 A game for guessing the 50 U.S states.
-Using Pandas to analyse the csv.
+Using Pandas to analyse the csv and turtle graphics.